-The Little Manila Foundation advocates for the historic preservation of the Little Manila Historic Site in Stockton, California and provides education and leadership to revitalize our Filipina/o American community.
+Little Manila Foundation advocates for the historic preservation of the Little Manila Historic Site in Stockton, California and provides education and leadership to revitalize the Filipina/o American community.
 They offer the following:

 - Little Manila After School Program: serves local high school students and is an Ethnic Studies program focused on Philippine and Filipino American history, culture, politics, arts, community responsibility, and collegiate access.
 Now in its ninth year, the program operates at Edison High School and has served students from Edison, SECA, St. Mary's, Stockton Collegiate, and Langston Hughes Academy.
 The program has helped numerous students attend prestigious universities, appreciate their history, and develop ways to help the community.

-- Little Manila Dance Collective (LMDC) preserves and promotes
+- Little Manila Dance Collective (LMDC), Kulintang Academy, & Rondalla preserves and promotes

 Stockton’s Filipina/o culture through traditional dance and music.
 It

 nurtures a multi-generational community of artists, dancers, and

 choreographers who are passionately connected to folk and indigenous art